mart-mihkel/data-eng-project/README.md

 ### 1. **Data Extraction**

-- Accident and weather data are extracted from loaded into **MongoDB** using.
+- Accident and weather data are extracted from their respective sources and  loaded into **MongoDB**.

 ### 2. **Data Transformation**